 - Full three-dimensional mapping (AUV- and ROV-work, 3-D photogrammetry)

 - Understanding cold-water coral habitats.

 We are experts in high resolution seismic imaging of the sub-seafloor and remote prediction of sediment and rock physical properties.
 With our unique geophysical (rock physics) experimental laboratory and state-of-the-art seismic inversion techniques, we quantify sub-seafloor geology and fluid migration using geophysical remote sensing, especially seismic methods, to better understand geological processes impacting the seafloor its interaction with the oceans above.
-Marine Geophysics research at NOC is focussed on the following.
+Marine Geophysics research at NOC is focused on the following.

 - Seafloor methane escape

 - Geo-acoustic inversion for seafloor geotechnical properties

 - Characterisation of seafloor mineral deposits and geological environments